 How to Play LatLoto 5/35?

 Playing LatLoto 5/35 is a relatively easy task.
 For a chance to win the jackpot, you have to choose 5 numbers from a pool of 35.
-A single game entry costs 0.75 euro and drawings take place two times per week.
+A single game entry costs 0.75 euros, and drawings take place twice a week.

 Players can acquire their tickets either through the lottery’s official website or via an authorized retail venue.

 Apart from the basic game participation, the ticket could also ensure entry into additional games like Dzokers or Dzokers 7.
 An additional checkbox will have to be ticked for these opportunities to become validated.

 More advanced players can also opt to try a LatLoto 5/35 system.
 It’s possible to choose anywhere between 6 and 10 numbers for the respective drawing.
 A ticket featuring 6 numbers will cost 4.5 euros and a 10-number combination will increase the price to 189 euros.
 While such tickets are more expensive, they increase the odds of winning and they also make it possible for players to claim multiple awards via one ticket.

 The top prize is obviously the jackpot and the odds of winning this one are 1 in 3,246,320.
 LatLoto 5/35 is a game that has a rolling jackpot.
 If there’s no winner for the respective drawing, the sum will roll over toward the next one.